 Delicious vegetarian lunch is served after the Anand Karaj.

-We love to capture sikh wedding photography in all their beauty and loveliness.
-If you want to have your Sikh wedding photography, contact us.
+We love to capture weddings in all their beauty and loveliness.
+If you want to have your Sikh wedding photographed, contact us.
 We will come to your wedding to photograph it.
 Our work shall be performed with diligence and passion.